emmygood/music-lyric-madness/README.md

 ## Introduction

 Music Lyric Madness is an interactive general knowledge music quiz game.
 The aim of this game is for the user to select the correct answer to the question from the multiple choice selection.
 The questions are a mixture of difficulties, with songs ranging from all eras of music.
 The user is shown a lyric from a song, and must guess the correct name of the song, that the lyric is from.
 Each question will have four multiple choice answers for the user to choose from.
-The user is shown their score as they move along through the questions.
+The user is shown their score as they move along through the ten questions.

+---

 ## UX